-- Perform, using different dance, acting or musical theatre styles or a combination of all three. - Evaluate their own and others' performance. - Explore business and administration roles. - Contribute towards a whole group production.
+- Perform, using different dance, acting or musical theatre styles or a combination of all three. - Evaluate their own and others' performance. - Explore business and administration roles. - Contribute towards a whole group production. - Pitch their ideas as a working company

-Component 1:
+Unit 1: